MySQL DATABASE DRIVER

-MySQL database driver in GRASS enables GRASS to store vector
+MySQL database driver enables GRASS to store vector attributes in

 Because vector attribute tables